JL907/Sett/README.md

 * Alternate skills for different playstyles.

 ## Change Log
+`1.3.1`
+* Fixed an issue where Sett's Grit had weird interaction with the item Transcendance.
+* Fixed an issue where Facebreaker was using the wrong onhit animation
+* Camera now zooms out during The Show Stopper
+* Adjusted Sett's M1 sound.

 `1.3.0`
 * Fixed an issue where Facebreaker wasn't displaying the onHit animation
 * Added swing sound effect to Knuckle Down and reduced the frequency of grunt sound effect